ap-java-aut/workshop-content/README.md

 Create a branch from `main`, then submit a pull request to merge it.
 If you're working in a group, everyone should use the same branch.
 Please avoid creating multiple branches in the repository for a single week. use kebab-case for your branch name.

+## Conventions

+Use kebab-case for everything!
+Apply kebab-case to directory names, files, and similar items, unless there's a more common convention that specifies otherwise. use imperative verbs in the present tense for your commit messages, and write them in all lowercase.